 As problematic as this can be, it’s all part of Apple’s plan.
 Chetan Sharma put it succinctly: “Apple’s goal is to commoditize the software, Microsoft’s goal is to commoditize the hardware, Google – both”

-Apple has high tolerance for making software free, even if it makes life painful for its developers, because it makes almost all its profit on hardware.
+Apple has a high tolerance for making software free, even if it makes life painful for its developers because it makes almost all its profit on hardware.
 For the time being at least, Apple has enough strength and/or momentum relative to Google, Microsoft, media companies and service providers that it can thrive with this approach.

 The Mainstreaming of Cloud Services